CompEphys-team/DroSort/README.md

 **Note:** Create one config file for each data file, ideally call the ini file same as the data .dill file.

+To plot the general result of a concrete experiment run plot_result with the path of the trial as argument:

+    python plot_result.py ../data/examples/sorttest/results/

 ## TODO
 1. Spike detection: